 Undercarriage maintenance is the costliest part of any tracked machine.
 Don’t put off repairing or replacing undercarriage components, including tracks.
 To gauge wear on tracks, check for deflection within the track and on the machine.
 Check the tread strip or indicator for tread life.
 Look for chunking (chunks of track that have been removed due to wear) as the best indicator that you need new tracks.

 Clean tracks and the undercarriage frequently.
 Mud and dirt buildup can interfere with proper operation when you change the pitch and alter the component engagement, leading to faster wear.
-Routine cleaning provides opportunity to check for any loose or worn parts.
+Routine cleaning provides an opportunity to check for any loose or worn parts.

 Monitor track tension in working conditions.
 If you must choose between tight and loose, opt for loose.
 Running with too-tight tension reduces chain life.
 It also strains other components, including the front idler and carrier rollers.